ChepkemoiPeris/aws_continuos_integration/README.md

    - Source: GitHub
    - Build: Link to the CodeBuild project
    - (Skip deploy stage if you're only setting up CI)
+5. **Full CI/CD**
+   - To complete ci/cd checkout this article on medium